deohs/r_onramp/Introduction.md

 * Very few alternatives (R-GUI, JGR, Visual Studio) are as full-featured
 * It performs well, is designed well, and is backed by a respected company

-We are going to gear our instruction towards the use of RStudio and will not be supporting others.
+We are going to gear our instruction towards the use of RStudio and will not be covering others.

 ## Ways to use RStudio

-### DEOHS Plasmid server accessed through a web browser
+### RStudio Server accessed through a web browser

+* DEOHS runs RStudio Server on Plasmid, a Linux virtual machine
 * Link: [https://plasmid.deohs.washington.edu](https://plasmid.deohs.washington.edu)
-* Free for DEOHS affiliates to use
+* Free for DEOHS affiliates (students, staff, faculty, postdocs, etc.) to use
 * Requires UW NetID and DEOHS account
-* UW Campus only (or through "VPN")
+* UW Campus only (or remotely through [Husky OnNet VPN](https://itconnect.uw.edu/connect/uw-networks/about-husky-onnet/))
-* Easily access your departmental storage (network "drives")
+* Easily access your departmental storage (i.e., network "drives")
-* EHIT manages installation and maintenence, ensuring it works and is the same for all users, making it easier to learn and teach
+* Easier to learn and teach on because it's centrally managed by EHIT
-* This onramp is geared towards RStudio on Plasmid
+* This "onramp" is geared towards using RStudio Server on Plasmid

 ### Download and run locally

-* The RStudio application is available for free on the [internet](https://www.rstudio.com/products/rstudio/download/)
+* The RStudio Desktop application is available for free on the [internet](https://www.rstudio.com/products/rstudio/download/)
-* We will not support local installation or use during this introductory onramp, but some instructions are at the end of this presentation.
+* We will not focus on local installation or use during this introductory onramp, but some instructions are at the end of this presentation.

-## Accessing RStudio on the DEOHS Plasmid Server
+## Accessing the DEOHS Plasmid Server (from off-canpus)

+* First, make sure the [Husky OnNet VPN](https://itconnect.uw.edu/connect/uw-networks/about-husky-onnet/) software installed on your computer
-* First, you'll need to sign into the UW network with the "Big-IP Edge Client"
+* Next, launch the VPN app ("Big-IP Edge Client") and sign into the UW network

 ![](images/big_ip_edge_client.png)

+## Login to the DEOHS Plasmid Server

-* Next, sign into DEOHS Plasmid: [https://plasmid.deohs.washington.edu](https://plasmid.deohs.washington.edu)
+* Next (whether on-campus or not) use this link to sign into DEOHS Plasmid: [https://plasmid.deohs.washington.edu](https://plasmid.deohs.washington.edu)
+* If you see a UW Weblogin prompt, log in using your UW NetID and password
+* At the RStudio Server login screen, use your NetID and DEOHS password

 ## How to use RStudio